tools-study/journal/drafts/draft_42.md

 Farzadfard, Gharaei, Certo, and Lu (2019) developed DOMINO (DNA-based Ordered Memory and Iteration Network Operator), which uses base editors at multiple genomic target sites to implement combinatorial recording.
 Each target site can be independently converted by a signal-specific base editor, and the pattern of edits across multiple sites encodes the combination and order of experienced signals.
 DOMINO demonstrated that base editing could create computing and memory circuits that operate at single-nucleotide resolution in living cells, implementing Boolean logic gates (AND, OR, NAND) and sequential recording of up to three independent inputs (Farzadfard et al., 2019).

-The major leap in base editing recording came with ENGRAM (Enhancer-driven Genomic Recording of transcriptional Activity in Multiplex), published by Choi, Chen, and colleagues in Nature in 2024.
+The major leap in base editing recording came with ENGRAM (Enhancer-driven Genomic Recording of transcriptional Activity in Multiplex), published by Chen, Choi, and colleagues in Nature in 2024.
 ENGRAM converts the transient activity of cis-regulatory elements into stable, permanent genomic records recoverable by DNA sequencing.
 The system works by placing the expression of prime editing guide RNAs (pegRNAs) under the control of cis-regulatory elements of interest.
 When a regulatory element is active, it produces its cognate pegRNA, which directs the prime editor to insert a signal-specific barcode ("symbol") into a genomically encoded recording unit.
-Because each regulatory element drives a unique pegRNA that inserts a distinct symbol, the system enables multiplex recording of the cell-type-specific activities of dozens to hundreds of cis-regulatory elements simultaneously (Choi et al., 2024).
+Because each regulatory element drives a unique pegRNA that inserts a distinct symbol, the system enables multiplex recording of the cell-type-specific activities of dozens to hundreds of cis-regulatory elements simultaneously (Chen et al., 2024).

 ENGRAM was applied to record the transient activity of nearly 100 transcription factor consensus motifs across daily time windows spanning the differentiation of mouse embryonic stem cells into gastruloids — an in vitro model of early mammalian development.
 The system demonstrated time- and concentration-dependent genomic recording of WNT, NF-κB, and Tet-On signaling pathway activities with high fidelity, sensitivity, and reproducibility.
-A detailed protocol for implementing ENGRAM experiments was subsequently published in Nature Protocols (Choi et al., 2025).
+A detailed protocol for implementing ENGRAM experiments was subsequently published in Nature Protocols (Nathans et al., 2026).

-In a parallel advance, Salvador-Martínez and colleagues developed BASELINE (Base Editing for Analog SIgnaL rEcording using Networks of Evolving sites), a CRISPR base editing platform for mammalian-scale single-cell lineage tracing.
+In a parallel advance, Winter and colleagues developed BASELINE (Base Editing for Analog SIgnaL rEcording using Networks of Evolving sites), a CRISPR base editing platform for mammalian-scale single-cell lineage tracing.
 BASELINE uses a Cas12a adenine base editor to irreversibly edit nucleotides within 50 synthetic target sites integrated into the genome.
-Remarkably, the system can record more than 4,300 bits of information per cell — a 50-fold improvement over existing recording systems — enabling the reconstruction of high-resolution lineage trees in conjunction with single-cell transcriptomic profiling (Salvador-Martínez et al., 2025).
+Remarkably, the system can record more than 4,300 bits of information per cell — a 50-fold improvement over existing recording systems — enabling the reconstruction of high-resolution lineage trees in conjunction with single-cell transcriptomic profiling (Winter et al., 2025).

 **Information metrics.** ENGRAM's recording capacity is determined by the number of recording units × the number of distinguishable symbols per unit.
 With hundreds of regulatory elements each producing distinct symbols, the theoretical capacity reaches thousands of bits per cell.
 BASELINE achieves 4,300 bits, establishing the current benchmark.
 Persistence is genomic (permanent through cell divisions).
 Error rates are governed by base editing specificity: off-target edits introduce noise, while incomplete editing (false negatives) reduces sensitivity.
-The ENGRAM system achieves >90% concordance between recorded symbols and independent measures of regulatory element activity (Choi et al., 2024).
+The ENGRAM system achieves >90% concordance between recorded symbols and independent measures of regulatory element activity (Chen et al., 2024).

 **In vivo status.** ENGRAM has been demonstrated in mouse embryonic stem cell-derived gastruloids — a significant step toward in vivo applicability but not yet in vivo in intact organisms.
-BASELINE has been applied in mouse models of pancreatic cancer, representing genuine in vivo recording in mammalian tissue (Salvador-Martínez et al., 2025).
+BASELINE has been applied in mouse models of pancreatic cancer, representing genuine in vivo recording in mammalian tissue (Winter et al., 2025).

 ### 2.3 Prime Editing Sequential Recorders: DNA Typewriter and peCHYRON

-The DNA Typewriter, developed by Chen, Choi, and colleagues and published in Nature in 2022, represents a landmark in molecular recording technology.
+The DNA Typewriter, developed by Choi, Chen, and colleagues and published in Nature in 2022, represents a landmark in molecular recording technology.
 The system uses prime editing — a CRISPR technology that can write new genetic information into a specified DNA site without requiring double-strand breaks or donor DNA templates — to achieve sequential, ordered recording of multiple cellular events.

 The core innovation is the DNA Tape: a tandem array of partial CRISPR-Cas9 target sites, in which all but the first are truncated at their 5' ends and therefore inactive.
 A prime editing guide RNA (pegRNA) directs the prime editor to insert a short sequence (a "symbol") at the active site.
 Critically, this insertion simultaneously deactivates the current site and activates the next site in the array by completing the truncated protospacer.
-Recording is thus inherently sequential and unidirectional — the physical order of symbols along the tape directly encodes the temporal order of events, much like a typewriter moving from left to right across a page (Chen et al., 2022).
+Recording is thus inherently sequential and unidirectional — the physical order of symbols along the tape directly encodes the temporal order of events, much like a typewriter moving from left to right across a page (Choi et al., 2022).

 The DNA Typewriter is highly multiplexable: it is compatible with recording thousands of distinct symbols (each encoded by a different pegRNA), and the array length determines the maximum recording duration.
-A detailed molecular recording protocol was published in Nature Protocols (Chen et al., 2024), providing standardized experimental procedures for implementing DNA Typewriter in mammalian cells.
+A detailed molecular recording protocol was published in Nature Protocols (Liao et al., 2024), providing standardized experimental procedures for implementing DNA Typewriter in mammalian cells.

 Building on the same sequential recording principle, Loveless, Li, and colleagues developed peCHYRON (prime editing-based Chronological History Recording by Ordered iNsertion), published in Nature Chemical Biology in 2024.
 In each step of recording, the prime editor inserts a variable triplet DNA sequence (encoding signal identity) alongside a constant propagator sequence that deactivates the previous insertion site and activates the next.
-Insertions accumulate sequentially in a unidirectional order, enabling open-ended recording of multiple cellular signals with high temporal resolution in mammalian cells (Loveless et al., 2024).
+Insertions accumulate sequentially in a unidirectional order, enabling open-ended recording of multiple cellular signals with high temporal resolution in mammalian cells (Loveless et al., 2025).

 **Information metrics.** The DNA Typewriter encodes log₂(k) bits per insertion, where k is the number of distinguishable symbols.
 With k = 16 symbols and a tape length of L = 10 sites, the theoretical capacity is 10 × log₂(16) = 40 bits per tape.
 Multiple tapes per cell and larger symbol alphabets can scale this substantially. peCHYRON's triplet insertions encode log₂(4³) = 6 bits per position.
 Persistence is genomic and permanent.
 The critical limitation is recording speed: prime editing efficiency (~1–30% per site per exposure) determines how rapidly events can be recorded, imposing a fundamental tradeoff between temporal resolution and recording fidelity.